 AI is not necessarily 'invincible' recommendations just happening and flowing straight to your screen.
 AI can also take shape as a friendly chatbot or a virtual coach.

-Furthermore, AI can be valuable for you as an administrator, because you can view certain patterns and connections in the behaviour of learners.
-By connecting the dots you can improve the learning content at certain points - maybe to boost learner engagement and completion rates.
+Furthermore, AI can be valuable for you as an administrator, because you can view certain patterns and connections in the behavior of learners.
+By connecting the dots, you can improve the learning content at certain points - maybe to boost learner engagement and completion rates.